-Reasons Not To Find Out The Sex Of Your Baby #8: You Don’t Have To Put Up With Insensitive Gender Comments During Pregnancy
+Sex Of Your Baby #8: You Don’t Have To Put Up With Insensitive Gender Comments During Pregnancy

 If you don’t know what the sex of your baby is, you get to skip 20 odd weeks of random, insensitive comments from strangers and others, relating to your baby’s sex.
 For example: